stefanjenkner/stefanjenkner.github.io/_posts/2016-02-06-docker-on-cubietruck.markdown

 ---

-To get started with [Docker][docker] on the [Cubietruck][cubietruck] (also know as Cubieboard 3), it's necessary to switch to a more recent vanilla kernel.
+To get started with [Docker][docker] on the [Cubietruck][cubietruck] (also know as Cubieboard 3), it's necessary to switch to a more recent Linux kernel.
-I did not try to upgrade or switch the kernel of my current Lubuntu Server installation that runs on NAND storage, which is currently not supported by the Linux mainline kernel.
+I did not try to upgrade the kernel of my current Lubuntu Server installation that runs on NAND storage, which is currently not supported by the Linux mainline kernel.
 So my distribution of choice was [armbian][armbian] -- a lightweight Linux